Weinstein's wife 'never' suspected

 She said: "There was a part of me that was terribly naive - clearly, so naive.

 "I have moments of rage, I have moments of confusion, I have moments of disbelief.
 And I have moments when I just cry for my children.
-What are their lives going to be?
+What are their lives going to be?"

 Vogue said she broke down in loud sobs during the interview.
 "What are people going to say to them?
 It's like, they love their dad.
 They love him.
 I just can't bear it for them."